elexis/elexis-environment/README.md

 An integrated Elexis environment providing elexis-server, ldap, single-sign-on, wiki and a chat system.

+# Update v0.1 to v0.2

+* Need to clean everything from v0.1 as the ldap structure has changed.
+* Adapt .env file

 # Caveat v0.2

-Rocketchat: The custom oauth keycloak gets already configured, but it needs to be manually added by admin logging in and adding custom oauth `Keycloak`.
+* Rocketchat: The custom oauth keycloak gets already configured, but it needs to be manually added by admin logging in and adding custom oauth `Keycloak`.
 See https://github.com/RocketChat/docs/issues/790.
+* Keycloak: Fresh realm import does not import credentials, especially problematic for rocket-chat-client

 # Requirements